nlipiarski/MCC/README.md

 Minecraft Map Making is more complex than ever.

-Besides learning how commands, scoreboards, and entities interfact with each other, we also have to keep a mental network of what command is in each block.
+Besides learning how commands, scoreboards, and entities interact with each other, we also have to keep a mental network of what command is in each block.
 MCC aims to aid mechanics (formerly known as command blockers) in writing maintainable code through adding support for syntax highlighting.

 Minecraft Commands are constantly envolving.
-By writing your commands into a text document rather than Command Blocks, you're able have a good overview of what needs to be changed.
-We've made it even more enticing by adding syntax highlighting to all Minecraft's commands *which can be put into a Command Block*.
+By writing your commands into a text document rather than Command Blocks, you're able to have a good overview of what needs to be changed.
+We've made it even more enticing by adding syntax highlighting to all Minecraft commands *which can be put into Command Blocks*.